Yes—we make decisions throughout the admissions cycle, and anticipate releasing decisions starting in late January of each cycle.

 Be judicious: If you submit more than the required number of documents, your additional documents should include information or perspectives not already provided in other areas of your application.

 Yes—you can submit supplemental information.
-For example, you can submit explanations of academic or test performance.
+For example, you can submit explanations of academic or test performance, or other statements such as diversity statements.

 Be judicious, in terms of content and length, when considering submitting supplemental materials.